 Here’s a quick summary of the cost.

 Some observations we have.

 Your gynaecologist may advise you to opt for caesarean under a few scenarios.
-These include if the positioning of the baby isn’t ideal for normal delivery, a low-lying placenta or if you are expecting twins, or more.
+These include if the positioning of the baby isn’t ideal for normal delivery, a low-lying placenta, if there are any prior history, or if you are expecting twins, or more.

-Other factors that would affect overall cost include whether or not you opt for epidural during delivery, as well as paediatrician cost that you may or may not be told about before your delivery.
-Don’t forget, your little one needs a doctor as well while he or she is in the hospital and that’s who your paediatrician is.
+Other factors that would affect overall cost include whether or not you opt for epidural during delivery, as well as pediatrician cost that you may or may not be told about before your delivery.
+Don’t forget, your little one needs a doctor as well while he or she is in the hospital and that’s who your pediatrician is.